vippsas/vipps-partner/partner-terms.md

 ### 5. PARTNER KEYS

-A Partner who supplies complete solutions to Merchants can get access to Partner Keys by entering into a specific Partner Key Agreement with Vipps MobilePay.
-Partner thereby gets a set of API keys which works for all the Partner's Merchants.
-Partner Keys can be used to make API requests on behalf of a Partner's Merchants.
+A Partner who will make payments on behalf of the Partner’s Merchant(s) can get access to Partner Keys by entering into a specific Partner Key Agreement with Vipps MobilePay.
+Partner thereby gets a set of API keys which work for all the Partner’s Merchants.

-Partner cannot use Partner Keys for other purposes than what is described in the Documentation ([Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys)).

 ### 6. REQUIREMENTS FOR ADMINISTRATION OF INTEGRATION